Maria DeLuca: Fictional biography

-Season one
+Season one-Where Maria Meets The Aliens

 In season one, Maria reluctantly becomes part of the three aliens' secret.
 When her best friend Liz Parker gets shot, she is healed by Max Evans.
 Max turns out to be an alien, along with his sister Isabel Evans and his best friend Michael Guerin.
 Liz shares this secret with Maria.
 Although Maria seems terrified of them at first, when Isabel walks into her dream, she comes through when she refuses to tell Sheriff Valenti Isabel's true identity, thus earning the three aliens' trust.

 Although Maria is intimidated by Isabel, the two become friends, when Isabel helps Maria at the Crashdown Café when she is in a sticky situation.

 Maria's real storyline begins in "285 South" when Michael abducts Maria and her mother's car.
 During the ride with Maria, their relationship starts to develop.

 For the first time she sees the emotional, lonesome and smart guy Michael actually is.

 They begin to reluctantly fall in love with each other.
 Over the course of the season, the two engage in a tumultuous on-again, off-again relationship.
 Maria is first hurt and disappointed that all Michael seems to want is a physical relationship and is constantly comparing his behaviour to Max when the two become an item, and trying to make him treat her better, something that hurts and annoys Michael greatly.
 Michael tries to change for her but he cannot be like Max.
 However, it is shown that despite their animosity towards each other, they genuinely care about each other.
 Maria will be the only person who can comfort Michael after being abused by his foster father.
 He ends up crying in her arms.

 Maria constantly worries about Michael, Liz and the rest of the group throughout the season and appears frightened by the situations that they all get into, though she stays surprisingly calm in the middle of them.
 After the attendance in a holy ritual, Michael falls ill and finds himself in a frightening, hallucination condition.
 Maria will take care of him while the others are trying to find a solution to rescue him.

 However, events soon conspire to push Maria and Michael apart.
 Tess arrives in town and Michael starts getting visions that he might be with Isabel - at one point they think she might even be pregnant with his child through some alien dream connection.
 This proves incorrect and the ordeal gives Michael the push to become fully committed to Maria.

 At the end of the season, when Michael and Maria seem to be finally happy together, Michael breaks up with her saying, "I love you too much".
 He feels that he is too dangerous for her, having just killed Agent Pierce, and walks away, leaving Maria in order to learn about his destiny.